Qué hombre tan sin embargo: Production

 Principal photography commenced on 25 November 1965 at the Estudios San Ángel in Mexico City and ended on 22 December 1965.

 Casting

 The film featured the "accidental" cinematic debut of actress Hilda Aguirre; her father (José María Aguirre) was a friend of producer Gregorio Walerstein.
 Aguirre's father had told the producer that he had a "half-crazy daughter who wanted to work in cinema."
 The producer then set up an appointment with Aguirre, made her walk, laugh, and talk, closely observing her, and then told her: "You're hired for three years."
-She started shooting her scenes in the film on November 1965.
+She started shooting her scenes in the film in November 1965.

 The film also featured Ricardo Carrión's "first role of importance."